-After you’ve held your provisional P2 licence for at least 24 months, and passed the Driver Qualification Test, you can progress to a full (unrestricted) driver licence.
+After you’ve held your provisional P2 licence for at least 24 months you can progress to a full (unrestricted) driver licence.

 Getting a full licence

 To apply for your full licence, you must: